Skip to main content

 endpoint_url = <log_endpoint>

-Specify <log_endpoint> - URL for accessing the Log service API in the required pool.
-The list of URLs can be found in the URL Lists instruction
+Specify <log_endpoint> — the URL to access the Logs service API in the required pool.
+The list of URLs can be found in the URL Lists guide